unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the theme is updated successfully.
+* `200 OK`: Returned if the theme was updated successfully.
 * `400 Bad Request`: Returned if the body is not a JSON encoded [theme object](#theme-object).
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to update themes.
+    * Returned if the caller does not have permission to update the theme.
 * `404 Not Found`: Returned if the theme id is invalid.

 ##### Example